 Use Any Vector Drawing Program to Save Your Design as PDF

 You can use any drawing or presentation application to create your design.
-This includes simple yet powerful tools like Microsoft PowerPoint, Adobe Spark, and Adobe Illustrator Draw for iPad.
+This includes simple yet powerful tools like Microsoft PowerPoint, Adobe Creative Cloud Express, and Adobe Illustrator Draw for iPad.
 You can even use the drawing and clipart tools in Microsoft Word!
-As long as it is a vector drawing program and can save or share a PDF file, you are all set.
-You’ll be able to use your PDF in Cricut Design Space.
+As long as it is a vector drawing program and can save or share PDF, you can use PDF in Cricut Design Space.

-Once you have created your PDF file, convert it using pdf2picture.
-Choose SVG or DXF as the output format.
+Once you have created your PDF file, convert it for free using ConvertPDF.Today.
+Choose SVG as the output format if you want to make any modifications or change the size of the design.
 SVG is better and faster for most designs.
-DXF can be used if the drawing is very complex.
-Either format gives you a great path to use PDF in Cricut.
+If you want to use a bitmap format, PNG is best.

 Upload your Design to Cricut Design Space

-Use the Upload feature in Design Space to add your converted SVG or DXF file to the library.
+Use the Upload feature in Design Space to add your converted SVG or PNG file to the library.
 Choose Insert Image to open it on your design board.
-Now you have your PDF in Cricut’s format!
+Now you can use PDF in Cricut Design Space!

 Fine-Tune Your Design

 Now that you’ve learned how to use PDF in Cricut Design Space, you are ready to get to work!
 Once the drawing appears on-screen, you’ll be able to edit all objects, attributes, and text.
 On the right, you’ll see all of the elements listed.
-You can now use all the familiar features to hide objects, change attributes and fine-tune positioning.
+Use all the familiar features to hide objects, change attributes, and fine-tune positioning.
 If you used a program that supports groups or layers, these will appear as well.

 Why is PDF is a Great Design Choice for Cricut Devices?